open-mmlab/mmpose/docs/en/user_guides/configs.md

 loss = MODELS.build(loss_cfg) # equals to `loss = Loss_A(param1=1.0, param2=True)`
 ```

+Here is a list of pre-defined registries in MMPose:

+- DATASETS: data-related modules
+- TRANSFORMS: data transformations
+- MODELS: all kinds of modules inheriting `nn.Module` (Backbone, Neck, Head, Loss, etc.)
+- VISUALIZERS: visualization tools
+- VISBACKENDS: visualizer backend
+- METRICS: all kinds of evaluation metrics
+- KEYPOINT_CODECS: keypoint encoder/decoder
+- HOOKS: all kinds of hooks like `CheckpointHook`

+All registries are defined in `$MMPOSE/mmpose/registry.py`.

 ## Config System

 It is best practice to layer your configs in five sections:

-- General: basic configurations non-related to training or testing, such as Timer, Logger, Visualizer and other Hooks, as well as distributed-related environment settings
+- **General**: basic configurations non-related to training or testing, such as Timer, Logger, Visualizer and other Hooks, as well as distributed-related environment settings

-- Data: dataset, dataloader and data augmentation
+- **Data**: dataset, dataloader and data augmentation

-- Training: resume, weights loading, optimizer, learning rate scheduling, epochs and valid interval etc.
+- **Training**: resume, weights loading, optimizer, learning rate scheduling, epochs and valid interval etc.

-- Model: structure, module and loss function etc.
+- **Model**: structure, module and loss function etc.

-- Evaluation: metrics
+- **Evaluation**: metrics

 You can find all the provided configs under `$MMPOSE/configs`.
 A config can inherit contents from another config.To keep a config file simple and easy to read, we store some necessary but unremarkable configurations to `$MMPOSE/configs/_base_`.You can inspect the complete configurations by：